-Make the most of tax breaks for your home and other real estate here are many ways you can maximize the tax benefits associated with owning a principal residence, vacation home or rental property.
-The TCIA has limited certain breaks, but the CARES Act provides some relief.
+Making the most of tax breaks for your home and investment real estate

+There are many ways you can maximize the tax benefits associated with owning a principal residence, vacation home or rental property.
 Tax planning is also important if you'd like to sell your home or other real estate this year.
+But don't forget about the TCJA.
+It impacts some home-related deductions and some tax breaks for real estate investors and other real property businesses.